gracebcorrea/BOOKS/README.md

     imports the "books.csv" file provided in the project specification

 3) Index.html
-   Shows the cover page with options to login or create a new user - I is the Home page
+   Shows the cover page with options to login or create a new user - IT is the Homepage

 4) layout.html
-    Grants that all pages have the same style
+    Grants that all pages have the same style and menu format

 5) Login.html
-      allows the user to enter the site
+      Allows the user to enter the site, if all is ok redirect to search page if something go wrong display error messages from Alerts.html using parameters

 6) register.html
-      allows the user to registrate on site
+      Allows the user to registrate on site, if all is right redirect to serach pages if something go wrong display error messages from Alerts.html using parameters

-7) Logout.html
+7) Logout
+      If the user logout dislplay message and redirect do Home or index.html

-8) Serach.html
+8) Search.html
+      After login user can search a book from the database and list research results

 9) Bookspage.html
+      After serach the book and clik on the books name redirect to this page and Shows details from the book, also allow to make a review on the book.